-- The DAFs for gas year 2018/19 will be based on the formula in the Demand Estimation Methodology document.
-It is no longer required to be computed using output from an aggregate NDM demand model following the decision to change the NDM algorithm formula. - In calculating DAF values in the case where the smoothed model has a cut-off, the reduction in the magnitude of weather sensitivity will be phased in as described in Section 9 on page 2 of the June 2017 NDM Algorithms booklet.
-This approach has been in place since its introduction at the time of the spring 1997 NDM analysis. - Peak Load Factor computations for each EUC will be based on the relevant smoothed model.
+1. The DAFs for gas year 2019/20 will be based on the formula in the Demand Estimation Methodology document.
+It is no longer required to be computed using output from an aggregate NDM demand model following the decision to change the NDM Algorithm.

+- 2. In calculating DAF values in the case where the smoothed model has a cut-off, the reduction in the magnitude of weather sensitivity will be phased in as described in Section 9 on page 2 of the June 2018 NDM Algorithms booklet.
+This approach has been in place since its introduction at the time of the spring 1997 NDM analysis. - 3.
+Peak Load Factor computations for each EUC will be based on the relevant smoothed model.